Unauthorized pit crew charged with theft: DA

 Katz said the ring of thieves continued the crimes in a variety of neighborhoods over the six-month stretch, striking Bellerose, Hollis, Forest Hills, Middle Village, Fresh Meadows, Flushing, Ozone Park, Richmond Hill, Glendale, Jamaica Hills, Bayside, Maspeth and Rego Park.

-According to the complaint, an undercover officer met with and purchased Honda rims from Pachecho in early 2020.
+According to the complaint, an undercover officer met with and purchased Honda rims from Pacheco in early 2020.

-Katz said Pecheco participated in at least 14 thefts.
+Katz said Pacheco participated in at least 14 thefts.
 He was arraigned Dec.
-17 and charged on three complaints charging him with auto stripping in the first degree, criminal possession of stolen property in the fourth degree, grand larceny in the fourth degree.
+17 and charged on three complaints charging him with auto stripping in the first degree, criminal possession of stolen property in the fourth degree and grand larceny in the fourth degree.
 He’ll return to court Feb.
 11. If convicted, he faces up to 7 years in prison.

 (0) comments